-Associate Professor Nicholas Gordon Rowe
+Professor Nicholas Gordon Rowe

-Associate Professor Nicholas Rowe is a graduate of the Australian Ballet School and holds a PhD from the London Contemporary Dance School, University of Kent at Canterbury.
-He has choreographed and performed with The Finnish National Ballet, Australian Ballet, Sydney Dance Company, Royal New Zealand Ballet, Nomad Dance Theatre, Modern Dance Turkey and Ramallah Dance Theatre.
-From 2000-2008 he resided in the Occupied Palestinian Territories working in refugee camps on dance projects with local artists.
-Nicholas’ film work includes the feature-length children’s film The Secret World, which has been screened at festivals around the world.
-He has published extensively on education and dance in diverse cultural contexts, and his books include Talking Dance: Contemporary Histories from the South China Sea (2015) Talking Dance: Contemporary Histories from the Southern Mediterranean (2014), Moving Oceans: Celebrating Dance in the South Pacific (2013), Raising dust: a cultural history of dance in Palestine (2010), and the performing arts workshop manual Art, during siege (2004).
+Nicholas is an award-winning filmmaker and his film work includes writing/directing the feature-length films The Secret World and Dancing7Cities.
+He has published extensively on dance, creativity, collaboration and education in diverse cultural contexts, within leading international academic journals.
+His books include Talking Dance: Contemporary Histories from the South China Sea (2015) Talking Dance: Contemporary Histories from the Southern Mediterranean (2014), Moving Oceans: Celebrating Dance in the South Pacific (2013), Raising dust: a cultural history of dance in Palestine (2010), and the performing arts workshop manual Art, during siege (2004).

 Research | Current

-- Dance in traumatised communities
+- Dance in communities and education

-- Choreography and digital technology
+- Dance and digital technology

 Selected publications and creative works (Research Outputs)

 - Rowe, N. (2020).
 The great neoliberal hijack of collaboration: a critical history of group-based learning in tertiary education.
 Higher Education Research & Development, online first10.1080/07294360.2019.1693518

 - Rowe, N. (2019).
 Arts and the politics of marginalization.
 Paper presented at From Settler Colonialism to the Palestinisation of the World, Université Paris 3, Paris, France.